TypeScript Prompt MCP Server

 Parameters:

-: Name of the API projectdatabase
+- projectName: Name of the API project

-: Authentication method (jwt, oauth, none)endpoints
+- auth: Authentication method (jwt, oauth, none)

-: Comma-separated list of main API endpointsnew-project-setup
+- endpoints: Comma-separated list of main API endpoints

 Generates a comprehensive setup plan for a new TypeScript project.